MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 To submit your extension to [Partner Center][MicrosoftPartnerCenter], use the following steps.

-### Step 1: Start a new submission
+#### Step 1: Start a new submission

 Go to the [developer dashboard][MicrosoftPartnerCenter] and select **Create new extension** on the Overview page.

-### Step 2: Upload the extension package
+#### Step 2: Upload the extension package

 Use the **Packages** page to upload the zip file of your extension package.
 You are only able to upload one package at a time.
 You are not able to proceed with the submission if the package upload is not successful at this page.

 Upload the package by either dragging the package to the upload field, or by selecting **Browse your files**.
 Once the package is uploaded, your package is validated.
-Once validation succeeds, review the extension details, select **Next to proceed**.
+Once validation succeeds, review the extension details, select **Next** to proceed.
 If there are validation errors, resolve the issues and try uploading again.

-### Step 3: Provide Availability details
+#### Step 3: Provide Availability details

 On the **Availability** page, enter the following information about the availability of your extension.

-### Visibility
+##### Visibility

 Choose one of the following visibility options to define if your extension is discoverable in the Microsoft Edge add-ons catalog.

 * `Public` (default)
-`Public` allows extensions to be discoverable to everyone through search, browsing in the Microsoft Edge add-ons catalog, or using the listing URL to your extension in the Microsoft Edge add-ons store.
+Public allows extensions to be discoverable to everyone through search, browsing in the Microsoft Edge add-ons catalog, or using the listing URL to your extension in the Microsoft Edge add-ons store.
 The listing URL is available on your Partner Center dashboard on the Extension **Overview** page.

 *  `Hidden`
-`Hidden` removes extensions from search results or browsing in the Microsoft Edge add-ons catalog.
+Hidden removes extensions from search results or browsing in the Microsoft Edge add-ons catalog.
 To distribute hidden extensions in the Microsoft Edge add-ons store, you must share the listing URL to the extension with your customers.

 > [!NOTE]
 > You may change the visibility of your extension from **Public** to **Hidden**.
 Users who installed your extension while the visibility was set to public will continue to have access to your extension and receive any updates you make available through the Microsoft Edge add-ons website.

-### Markets
+##### Markets

 You must define the specific markets in which you plan to offer your extension.
 By default, all markets have been selected including any future markets that may be added later.
 Alternatively, you may choose specific markets by selecting **Change markets**.
 You may deselect individual markets to exclude them, or you may select **Unselect all** and then add individual markets of your choice.